 Another part of slowing down has been adding a little spin to the meals I prepare.

-I am not a huge fan of eating out so, instead of taking nights off of cooking and picking up takeout, I opt to cook half a meal, like I have done here.
+I am not a huge fan of eating out so, instead of taking nights off of cooking and picking up takeout, I opt to cook half a meal, as I have done here.

 Also, if you chose to use dried beans, then make sure you rinse them, soak them and cook them until soft.
 Using dried beans will also add more time overall to how quickly you can have dinner on the table.